 Come join a team where striking out is a GOOD thing!
-The CHEA Bowling Club is open to ages 4-18 and is held at a local bowling alley.
+The CHEA Bowling Club is open to ages 4 to 18 and is held at a local bowling alley.

 The club meets once a month from September through May.

 Bowlers will be teamed up by age range, with ages 8 and under using ramps or bumpers.
-Parents are needed to be lane supervisors and will record games scores in a provided log book.
-We will record two games for club record purposes, and any extra time up until the hour is finished is bowling for fun.
-Cheering and high-fives are a must!
+Parents are needed to be lane supervisors and will record games scores in a provided logbooks.
+We will record two games for club records, and any extra time up until the hour is finished is bowling for fun.
+Cheering and high fives are a must!

 Registration takes place at the LGM in August and usually stays open for two weeks.
-The fee includes bowling, shoes, year-end ice cream party and individual bowler award.
+The fee includes bowling, shoes, year-end ice cream party, and individual bowler award.
+Registration forms here.